guitrain/terraform-training-intermediate/labs/lab02-modules/exercises/exercise2/README.md

 ## Exercise

-1. Replace the source of the local modules with a source path for the module GitHub.
+1. Replace the source of the local modules with a source path for the module in GitHub.
 Also, reference version v1.0.0 of the module.

    Versions of each of the local modules can be found at :-